Couples who quit smoking together have a higher rate of success. Here's how to plan and complete your quit together.

 Why quitting is easier if you do it together

-Just like getting fit and losing weight, quitting smoking is easier if your partner is on the same health kick.1 According to recent research published in JAMA Internal Medicine, when one partner quit smoking, the other partner was much more likely to make the same healthy behaviour change.1
+Just like getting fit and losing weight, quitting smoking is easier if your partner is on the same health kick.1 Research published in JAMA (Journal of the American Medical Association) showed that, when one partner quit smoking, the other partner was much more likely to make the same healthy behaviour change.1

 Quitting for two

 - Distract each other to ward off cravings.
-The urge to smoke usually passes within a few minutes4, so telling a funny story or sending your partner a funny cat video may be all it takes!
+The urge to smoke usually passes within a few minutes 5 so telling a funny story or sending your partner a funny cat video may be all it takes!